 The state-of-the-art face recognition methods~\cite{schroff15,liu17,deng19} are mostly, if not all, data-driven, which have been made possible by the availability of large-scale datasets of labelled face images in the wild, e.g. VGGFace~\cite{omkar15,cao18}, CelebA~\cite{liu15} and CASIA-Webface~\cite{yi14} just to name a few.
 It is similarly anticipated a recognition model for masked faces will require a large number of labelled masked face images.
 In addition, the identities of masked faces would need to overlap with those of non-masked faces for the models to learn the correct representation of the individuals.
 Unfortunately, wearing a mask has only become a common global practice in recent months, and thus it still requires some time for such large-scale masked dataset with labels to be constructed and publicly released.

 Meanwhile, to avoid lack of data from being the bottleneck of research in masked face recognition, a practical short-term solution has been to augment publicly available face datasets to create pseudo-real masked face images.
 Ud din et al.~\cite{uddin20} randomly placed frontal mask images to frontal faces using Adobe Photoshop, but this involves a manual process.
-Cabani et al.~\cite{cabani21} used 2D facial landmarks to fit 2D mask to faces, but the fitting is natural for near frontal images only.
-Anwar and Raychowdhury~\cite{anwar20} improved this by utilizing 3 textures (front, left and right) for each type of mask to handle side poses, but this requires additional efforts for each newly added mask and the fitting result is still inaccurate for extreme poses as will be shown in Fig.~\figref{qualitative_comparison}.
-Automatically fitting masks more naturally to face images of diverse poses without requiring serves as our main goal.
+Cabani et al.~\cite{cabani21} used 2D facial landmarks to fit 2D masks to faces, but the fitting is natural for near-frontal images only.
+Anwar and Raychowdhury~\cite{anwar20} improved this by utilizing 3 textures (front, left and right) for each type of mask to handle side poses, but this requires additional efforts for each newly added mask and the fitting result is still inaccurate for extreme poses (see Fig.~\figref{qualitative_comparison}).
+Automatically fitting masks more naturally to faces of extreme poses serves as our main goal.

 In this work, we propose a 3D model-based approach called \emph{WearMask3D} for masking face images in the wild.
 Our method utilizes the well-known 3D morphable model (3DMM)~\cite{blanz99,paysan09} to estimate the face surface, from which the mask surface is constructed and the corresponding mask texture warped.
 The output is formed by back-projecting the 3D mask to the input image then adjusting the mask brightness and resolution.
 The whole pipeline can be processed efficiently as 3DMM coefficients can be regressed using a neural network~\cite{yin17,zhu19} without iterative optimization.